sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 __Program Flow:__

 The program works in the following fashion.
 It reads the file from a chip and saves to disk, or alternatively it can just open a local file from disk.
-Then if the use presses the patch button it reads that data into a variable, creates a backup of the original as filename + ".bak", then patches the data overwrites the original file.
+Then if the user presses the patch button, it reads that data into a variable, creates a backup of the original EFI as filename + ".bak", then patches the data and overwrites the original file.
 When the write button is clicked, it looks for the original filename.
+This methodology allows the application to also double as just a GUI for flashrom.

 __Crashes:__